daanvdk/is_valid/README.md

     https://img.shields.io/codecov/c/github/Daanvdk/is_valid.svg
 )](https://codecov.io/gh/Daanvdk/is_valid)

-'Is Valid?' is a simple lightweight python library for validation predicates.
+'Is Valid' is a simple lightweight python library for validation predicates.
 Predicates are functions that given a certain input return either `True` or `False` according to some rules that the input either follows or does not follow.